 Up the Communication Game

 Earlier in the pandemic, we highlighted the crucial role leadership communication has in employee engagement.
-During a crisis, leaders tend to dial up the communications.
+During a crisis, leaders tend to dial-up communications.
 As the pandemic wears on, smart leaders should make increased communication a habit, especially if they’re leading remote teams.

 In a recent Wall St. Journal article titled 10 Business Leaders on What they Learned from the Pandemic, four of the ten leaders interviewed cited increased personal outreach and communications as their primary learning.
 Christopher Reynolds, chief administrative officer, manufacturing corporate and resources for Toyota Motor North America, said it particularly well: